-Campus Police, Student Affairs or College Administration may become aware of a critical incident or other emergency situation that potentially affects the health and/or safety of the campus community during patrol of the campus or from other local agencies.
-Upon confirmation from a reliable source of this type of an emergency that poses an immediate threat to the health and safety of the college campus, Campus Police will, without delay, initiate the applicable systems to ensure an emergency notification.
+Campus Police, Student Affairs or University Administration may become aware of a critical incident or other emergency situation that potentially affects the health and/or safety of the campus community during patrol of the campus or from other local agencies.
+Upon confirmation from a reliable source of this type of an emergency that poses an immediate threat to the health and safety of the University campus, Campus Police will, without delay, initiate the applicable systems to ensure an emergency notification.

-Determining Which Campus and Community Will Receive the Notification subsequent notifications to the larger community, including parents, neighbors and other interested parties via the Piedmont College home page: (www.piedmont.edu) to ensure the rest of the campus is aware of the situation and the steps they should take to maintain personal and campus safety.
+Determining Which Campus and Community Will Receive the Notification

+Campus Administration will work with Campus Police to determine if an emergency notification should go to students, faculty and staff at the Demorest and/or Athens campus.
+The University may issue subsequent notifications to the larger community, including parents, neighbors and other interested parties via the Piedmont University home page: (www.piedmont.edu) to ensure the rest of the campus is aware of the situation and the steps they should take to maintain personal and campus safety.
 Other information about emergencies on campus may be shared through social media and /or local or national media.